Lecturer: Dr. Brent Iverson

 Teaching Assistansts: Brian Ikkanda, Cameron Peebles, Maria Lambousis, Elizabeth Gratton, Christopher Wight

 Active Problem Solving - In response to feedback from former students - Tuesday 3:30-5 PM Room WEL 3.502 New and challenging problems will be presented, and you will work in groups to solve them.
 All of us will be there to walk around the room and help answer any questions and provide guidance.
 These optional sessions will provide the perfect opportunity to ask any questions you have about any of the course material as well.

 Live Virtual Simulcast Office Hours - Having your questions answered is a huge part of learning Organic Chemistry.
 Sort of stating the obvious there I know.
 Unfortunately, in the past attendance at my office hours usually only reached about 20% of the class (or less) most of the time.
 I am trying something new in order to reach EVERY student with an "office hours" experience-Thursday 5:30-7 PM Click here to watch the live virtual office hour simulcast.
 We will be taking the questions you submit from your computers and answer them live.
 This is timed to be the evening before weekly homeworks are due (Fridays).
 These will be recorded for those of you with conflicts.
 I want to see how close we can get to having everyone watch the live or recorded sessions.
-There will be very limited seating available in the broadcast studio (Details to follow).
+There will be very limited seating available in the broadcast studio.
+Please sign up each week.